 • be more likely to keep their children home and avoid educational settings themselves

-• come from countries where school records are available to all government agencies.
+• come from countries where school records are available to all government agencies

 Expressing support signals that you value their place in your community and take those concerns seriously.
 It is also an important message to communicate to staff who are serving immigrant students and who may be immigrants themselves or have ties to immigrant relatives/communities.